 ParentLink Navigators work in Missouri’s Bootheel area to help improve parents’ access to resources.
 Four Navigators are housed in the county health offices.
 Each Navigator splits their time between two county health offices:

 - Mississippi and New Madrid Counties

-To ensure full connections, Navigators help with access issues through advocating, transporting, emailing, writing, teaching, etc. For example, a caregiver may need prescription drugs, but needs help completing paperwork.
+To maximize full connections, Navigators help with access issues through advocating, transporting, emailing, writing, teaching, etc. For example, a caregiver may need prescription drugs, but needs help completing paperwork.
 The Navigator would help facilitate this process.

 With the knowledge developed from each individual case, ParentLink will identify common problems to be addressed from a system perspective.
 This model not only creates a novel approach for practical, personal assistance, it creates a proactive framework for system change.

 To learn more about ParentLink Navigators, contact Freda Kershaw at firstname.lastname@example.org.